jubobs/human-coders-july-2019/slides.md

 * fixed-length container of elements of the same type
 * elements are contiguous in memory
 * length is encoded in the array type (e.g. `[3]int`)
-* default value: array full of zero values of the element type
+* zero value: array full of zero values of the element type

 ---